FlanaganSe/personal-portfolio-site/content/blog/my-fourth-blog/index.md

 ---
 title: Rebalancing Bonus and Kelly Criterion
-date: '2021-10-19T12:00:00.00Z'
+date: '2022-03-19T12:00:00.00Z'
 description: 'Improving investment returns with the Kelly Criterion'
 ---

-_NOTE: This is a summary of 2020 research that has been put on hold.
+_NOTE: This project is on hold but will be returned to at a later date.
 [Here's](https://github.com/FlanaganSe/Mean-Variance-Project) a github for generating the calculations.
-I may return to this project at a later date._

 ## Improving returns with the Kelly Criterion

-The Kelly Criterion is a concept in probability theory for determining optimal sizes for bets.
-When applied to financial markets the theory, even when used poorly, may be able to improve long-term returns.
-One easy strategy for this is via adaptive asset allocation and a best-attempt at constantly re-calculating the kelly criterion.
+The Kelly criterion is a formula in probability theory for determining optimal sizes for bets.
+When applied to financial markets the concept, even when used poorly, may be able to improve long-term returns.
+One strategy for this focuses on adaptive asset allocation based on a Kelly criterion-calculated portfolio using a best-estimate of future market conditions.

 ### How is this done?

 1. Choose non-correlating assets
 2. Predict returns, correlations, and standard deviations for each asset
-3. Use the Kelly Criterion to calculate the optimal portfolio
+3. Formulaically calculate the Kelly criterion based on the assets for an optimal portfolio
 4. Recalculate and rebalance as market conditions change

 ## Does this work?

 Cannot say for sure -- using past results to predict the future is a near-futile effort.

 The bread-and-butter of the strategy comes from the predictability of asset standard deviations and correlations.
-Both exhibit momentum and can be reasonably predicted using recent historical data.
+Both exhibit momentum and can be predicted with above-random accuracy using recent historical data.
 Leverage can then be applied during periods of favorable market conditions (strong negative correlations / low volatility) and vice-versa for unfavorable market conditions.

-The benefit of this type of strategy mainly comes from its down-side protection.
-Unless you are leveraging then the strategy will likely underperform during bull markets but should fall far less during recessions / market crashes.
+A major benefit of this strategy compared to a near 100% equities portfolio is greater downturn protection.
+Simply by matter of using non-correlating assets this portfolio should perform better, at a given level of risk, compared to an all-equities portfolio.
+Because risk is relatively lower, leverage can then be applied if ones' risk tolerance finds a 100% equities portfolio to be palatable.

-## Good Assets:
+## Key Assets:

 - Non-Leveraged: VTI (US Market); VGLT (19Y bond); GLDM (Gold)
 - Leveraged: UPRO (3x S&P); TMF (3x TLT)